Living Compliance: Why Annual Audits Are Dead in the AI Era

 Phase 1: Identify highest-risk compliance areas for continuous monitoring.
 Not everything needs continuous monitoring on day one.
 Start with the areas that create the most examiner findings, carry the highest penalties, or change the fastest.
 For most financial institutions, this means BSA/AML transaction monitoring, cybersecurity configuration management, access control compliance, and AI model governance if applicable.

 Phase 2: Automate evidence collection for those areas.
 Replace manual evidence gathering with automated data pulls from your systems of record.
-Connect your GRC platform to your core banking system, your M365 environment, and your identity management infrastructure.
+Connect your GRC platform to your core banking system, your Microsoft 365 environment, and your identity management infrastructure.
 The goal is to eliminate the weeks of preparation time that precede every audit.

 Phase 3: Build real-time dashboards for compliance leadership.
 Give your CCO and compliance team a live view of compliance posture across the areas you are monitoring.
 Red/yellow/green status indicators.
 Trend lines showing improvement or degradation.
 Drill-down capability to investigate specific deviations.
 This dashboard replaces the quarterly compliance report with a living view.